 Cats are known for their self-grooming and a healthy domestic shorthair cat can get along just fine without any grooming assistance from its humans.
 That said, regular grooming can help decrease the amount of cat hair around your home as well as provide quality bonding time between human and feline.

 A good quality pet brush or comb like the Furminator is good to have around, and essential if you have a longhaired cat.
 The exact type of brush depends on the cat’s coat.
-Ask around our care and grooming forum if you’re not sure which would be best for your cat, or check out the Cat Combs and Brushes Reviews Section.
+Ask around our care and grooming forum if you’re not sure which would be best for your cat, or check out Which brushes does everyone prefer?

 11. Cat Treats

 Everyone loves treats, and cats are no exception to that rule.
 Choose healthy treats and provide them sparingly.
 Your cat will gladly accept more but unfortunately, even the healthiest of treats do not provide Kitty with the balanced diet she needs.

 For a young healthy cat, a good rule of thumb is to make sure at least 95% of your cat’s nutritional intake comes from on a complete and balanced diet that’s specifically formulated and approved for cats.
 The other 5% can consist of homemade or commercial treats.